DoNOF/DoNOF-Documentation/docs/input.rst

 Basis Set
 *********

-The basis set for any calculation can be read from 'basis-set-name.bas' (see examples in the basis folder of this repository) or introduced in the input file.
+The basis set for any calculation can be read from 'basis-name.bas' (see examples in the basis folder of this repository) or introduced in the input file (see example folder of this repository).
 For historical reasons, we employ the format used in GAMESS US software package.

+The file containing the basis sets (basis-name.bas) can be located in the directory where the calculation is performed ($PWD), in $HOME/DoNOFsw/basis/, $HOME/DoNOF/basis/ directories, or you can specify the full path where it is located, that is, PATH/basis-name.bas.

-You will find corresponding basis for any atomic element in https://www.basissetexchange.org/.
+You can find corresponding basis sets for any atomic element in https://www.basissetexchange.org/.
 You must choose the "GAMESS US" format in the "Download basis set" box.
 In addition, you can use "Advanced" options from the "Download basis set" box to activate different options and versions of the basis set in the "GAMESS US" format, for instance, the "Optimize General Contractions" option.

-Many examples are shown in the "Examples" section.

 *******
 &INPRUN